-VOCs are volatile organic compounds, which are airborne chemicals that produce odor while the paint is still wet.
+VOCs are volatile organic compounds, airborne chemicals that produce odor while the paint is still wet.

 When applying paints that contain VOCs, odors can continue to release slowly over several years.
 This can lead to various individual side effects, like skin or allergy irritation, headaches, tiredness, and trouble breathing.

-- Low-VOC paints still give off a slight odor that is far less noticeable than normal VOC paints.
-Low VOC paints offer more colors and options than no-VOC paints.
+- Low-VOC paints still give off a slightly less noticeable odor than normal VOC paints.
+Low-VOC paints offer more colors and options than no-VOC paints.

 - No VOC – “odorless” paints.
 When using these types of paints, you can expect almost no odor.
 No VOC paints come in a limited variety of colors, however.

-- Both Low and No VOC paints contain fewer fungicides than regular paint, which means that they tend to grow mold and mildew easily.
+- Low and No VOC paints contain fewer fungicides than regular paint, so they tend to grow mold and mildew easily.

 Choosing a paint color: